This QuickStart is part of a series of QuickStarts designed to instruct new users on how to use the variety of controls Sigma offers.

 The typical audience for this QuickStart includes users of Excel, common Business Intelligence or Reporting tools, and semi-technical users who want to try out or learn Sigma.
 Everything is done in a browser, so you already know how to use that.
 No SQL or technical skills are needed to do this QuickStart.

-Open the Fundamentals workbook created in earlier fundamentals QuickStarts.
+workbook created in earlier fundamentals QuickStarts.

-Add a new page and rename it to Controls.
+Add a new page and rename it to Controls

-Add a child table to the page, based on the PLUGS_DATA table on the DATA page.
+page.
 We can do this in just a few mouse clicks; how slick is that!

-Clicking the + icon in the element panel, we can see that there are several different controls available:
+icon in the element panel, we can see that there are several different controls available:

 For the controls we haven't used yet, we will provide examples.
 Don't feel pressured to build each one; simply following along is perfectly fine.